Wheest/wheest.github.io/_posts/2023-09-05-signal_compress_docker_compose.md

 For running the LLM, I would ideally like to use something like [Apache TVM](https://tvm.apache.org/), a machine learning compiler that I've used a lot in my PhD.
 However, I've been hearing good things about the [`llama.cpp`](https://github.com/ggerganov/llama.cpp), a community project focused on efficient inference of transformer models such as Llama.
 In particular, they support very high levels of quantization (such as 4 bits), which can be applied with a single command.
-Extended quantization support in TVM is under active development, however in its current state `llama.cpp` seems like it will provide a reduced time-to-prototype.
+Extended quantization support in TVM is under active development, however in its current state.
+Therefore, `llama.cpp` seems like it will provide a reduced time-to-prototype, which is why I use it in this project.

-You can build `llama.cpp` from scratch, however there is a pre-compiled Docker image available as `ghcr.io/ggerganov/llama.cpp`, which encapsulates all of the dependencies required, as well as providing a simple CLI using [its `tools.sh` script](https://github.com/ggerganov/llama.cpp/blob/master/.devops/tools.sh).
+You can build `llama.cpp` from scratch for a variety of platforms (see [its README](https://github.com/ggerganov/llama.cpp)), however there is a pre-compiled Docker image available as `ghcr.io/ggerganov/llama.cpp`, which encapsulates all of the dependencies required, as well as providing a simple CLI using [its `tools.sh` script](https://github.com/ggerganov/llama.cpp/blob/master/.devops/tools.sh).

 Assuming that you have downloaded the pre-trained weights to the directory `$MODELS_PATH`, with your target model `${TARGET_MODEL}` given its own subdirectory, we can begin the initial conversion to the `llama.cpp` format.
+I got the weights for the Llama 2 models from Meta [here](https://github.com/facebookresearch/llama).
-At time of writing, `llama.cpp` uses [the GGUF file format](https://github.com/ggerganov/ggml/pull/302).
+At time of writing, `llama.cpp` uses [the GGUF file format](https://github.com/ggerganov/ggml/pull/302), which you can convert to using the following command:
-The conversion can be performed with:

 ```sh
 docker run -v $MODELS_PATH:/models ghcr.io/ggerganov/llama.cpp:full --convert "/models/${TARGET_MODEL}"